 Women’s leadership is not about excluding men; women cannot succeed without men’s support, and vice versa.
 Zhao adds, “If people are more aware of the bias, there’s a better chance that in the future both men and women get rewarded when they champion diversity.”

-Learn more by downloading our white paper, Queen Bee Syndrome: The Real Reason Women Do Not Promote Women, and get more tips for ways to help women advance in our Ready to R.I.S.E. report.
+Learn more by downloading our white paper, Queen Bee Syndrome: The Real Reason Women Do Not Promote Women, and get more tips for ways to make gender equity in the workplace a reality.